-&lt;sup>21 See Module 4 of the 2012 Applicant Guidebook.
+21 See Module 2 of the 2012 Applicant Guidebook.

-&lt;sup>22 See Module 3 of the 2012 Applicant Guidebook.
+See Module 4 of the 2012 Applicant Guidebook.
+See Module 3 of the 2012 Applicant Guidebook.

-&lt;sup>23 As defined under Topic 34: Community Applications.
+24 As defined under Topic 34: Community Applications.

-&lt;sup>24 As defined in Annex I: Final Report of Work Track 5 on Geographic Names at the Top Level.
+25 As defined in Annex H: Final Report of Work Track 5 on Geographic Names at the Top Level.

-&lt;sup>25 See Topic 22: Registrant Protections, Topic 9: Registry Voluntary Commitments / Public Interest Commitments, and Topic 20: Application Change Requests for recommendations impacting .Brand applicants.
+26 See Topic 22: Registrant Protections, Topic 9: Registry Voluntary Commitments / Public Interest Commitments, and Topic 20: Application Change Requests for recommendations impacting .Brand applicants.

-- Geographic Names (for different application questions)

-- o IDN TLDs (priority in order of processing)

-- o IDN Variants

-- Strings subject to Category 1 Safeguards

-- Different Applicant Types:

-- Intergovernmental organizations or governmental entities (for different contractual requirements)
+- Geographic Names (for different application questions)27 - o IDN TLDs (priority in order of processing)28 - Variant TLDs29 - Strings subject to Category 1 Safeguards30 - Different Applicant Types: - Intergovernmental organizations or governmental entities (for different contractual requirements)

-- Applicants eligible for Applicant Support
+Applicants eligible for Applicant Support31

-Recommendation 4.2: Other than the types listed in Recommendation 4.1, creating additional application types must only be done under exceptional circumstances.
-Creating additional application types, string types, or applicant types must be done solely when differential treatment is warranted and is NOT intended to validate or invalidate any other differences in applications.
+Recommendation 4.2: Other than the types listed in Recommendation 4.1, creating additional application types32 must only be done under exceptional circumstances.33 Creating additional application types, string types, or applicant types must be done solely when differential treatment is warranted and is NOT intended to validate or invalidate any other differences in applications.

-Implementation Guidance 4.3: To the extent that in the future, the then-current application process and/or base agreement unduly impedes an otherwise allowable TLD application by application type, string type, or applicant type, there should be a predictable community process by which potential changes can be considered.
+Implementation Guidance 4.3: To the extent that in the future, the then-current application process and/or base Registry Agreement unduly impedes an otherwise allowable TLD application by application type, string type, or applicant type, there should be a predictable community process by which potential changes can be considered.
 This process should follow the Predictability Framework discussed under Topic 2.
 See also the recommendation under Topic 36: Base Registry Agreement regarding processes for obtaining exemptions to certain provisions of the base Registry Agreement.